fyohannes/Data_Elections/Shocks.md

 **<font size="3"> Conclusion </font>**

-While it seems like COVID related deaths have a small impact on changing demograhic variables, and thus the outcome of the election in the aforementioned predictor variables, COVID could still have an impact on people's opinion of the incumbent, Donald Trump.
+While it seems like COVID related deaths have a small impact on changing demographic variables, and thus the outcome of the election in the aforementioned predictor variables, COVID could still have an impact on people's opinion of the incumbent, Donald Trump.
 Some may think he's handling the pandemic well, while others may think his handling of the pandemic is a failure.
-Neverthless, the impact of COVID-19 on the upcoming election is hard to measure.
+Nevertheless, the impact of COVID-19 on the upcoming election is hard to measure.